Profile information

 Description

 We have a small organic family farm in northern New Mexico, located at 7600 feet in the southern part of the Rocky Mountains.
-We have dairy goats, pigs, chickens, two dogs, a cat, and a large home garden in which we grow food, process it and preserve it for our own self sufficiency.
-Our home is a 10 minute walk to the village of Arroyo Seco and a 15 minute drive to Taos.
-We are also a few minutes drive to hiking trails in the mountains and 20 minutes from the Rio Grande River.
-Interests include hiking, gardening, stand up paddle boarding, sustainable living, cooking, baking and cheese making, making body-care products, skiing, art, music, literature, and culture.
+We have dairy goats, a dairy cow coming this spring, sometimes a pig, poultry (chickens, ducks, turkeys), 3 dogs, a cat, and a large home garden/orchard/berries in which we grow a large variety of food, process it and preserve it for our own self sufficiency.
+Our other interests include hiking, stand up paddle boarding, xc skiing, cooking, baking (including sourdough bread) and cheese making, wellness, making body-care products, art, music, literature, and culture.

-We are formerly high school science teachers and a married couple who are now empty nesters as our children (ages 23 and 26) have gone off on their own adventures.
-We split our time between the farm and our shop in Taos.
+We are formerly high school science teachers and a married couple who are now empty nesters as our children (ages 25 and 28) have gone off on their own adventures.
+We split our time between the farm and our mountain shop in Taos.

 We are committed to a healthy and sustainable home.
 Non-smokers only please.
-We are omnivores, focused on eating local, healthy, organic meals with an emphasis on vegetables (with some locally and humanely raised meat here and there).
+We are omnivores, focused on eating local, healthy, organic meals with an emphasis on vegetables (with locally and humanely raised meat here and there).
 We can accommodate vegetarians, but generally not vegans.
+Elana is primarily gluten free.

 We enjoy spending time with people from other areas of the world and sharing a bit of our lives in Taos.
-This summer we are going to be building a casita (small home) on our property.
-We will be having baby goats and hopefully piglets born this summer.
-In the growing season we prefer people who are able to stay for a few weeks or more, who either have some gardening experience or are eager to learn.Types of help and learning opportunities
+This spring/summer, our soon-to-arrive cow and our goats will be giving birth, so there will be a calf and baby goats bouncing around.
+In the growing season we prefer people who are able to stay for a few weeks or more, who either have some gardening experience or are energetic and eager to learn.Types of help and learning opportunities

 Cultural exchange and learning opportunities